-The majority of our new missionaries desire to serve on teams.
+The majority of our new missionaries want to serve on teams.
 Yes, many of them are assigned to isolated locations, but nevertheless they want to be working together with other missionaries.

 So it should come as no surprise that almost all missionaries talk about their “team”.
 Our staff meetings are called “team meetings” and our supervisors are called “team leaders”.
 Commonly, whenever more than one missionary family are located in the same city, they are considered a team.
 This is not only true of our organization.

-But not all teams look alike.
-We have come to realize that teams operate in different ways.
+But not all teams are alike.
+Over the years, we have come to realize that teams operate in different ways.
 Just as basketball teams differ from track teams, so not all mission teams function in the same way.
 Sometimes team members work together closely, side-by-side, and sometimes they work on their various projects quite independently.
 One of our learning objectives in our pre-field training is to broaden our new missionaries’ appreciation for different types of teams.

 But even if we account for this diversity, are all of our missionary teams truly teams?
 Is it legitimate to call every geographical grouping of missionaries a “team?”
 If a number of missionaries from the same organization live in the same city, and meet together on a monthly basis for prayer and fellowship, but are each assigned to totally different ministries, is that a team?